Mxyuki/amqJP/README.md

 This folder includes essential Python scripts used:

 - **ann.py**: Retrieves all anime names from ANN.
-(Took 9 hours)
 - **clean.py**: Cleans the complete list of names, removes duplicates, and replaces characters like `ō` and `ū`.
-- **match.py**: Compares ANNID main titles to AMQ titles to ensure accuracy for AMQ.
+- **match.py**: Compares ANNID main titles / japanese title / alt english title to AMQ titles to ensure accuracy for AMQ.

 ### ANNID.json

 This JSON file contains all ANNIDs for animes aired as of `7/7/2024`.

-### perfectMatch.json

-This file lists anime names exactly matching AMQ's main titles.

-### unperfectMatch.json

-This file includes anime names with a `98%` or greater resemblance to AMQ names, though not exact matches.

 ### dropDown.json

-This file modifies the AMQ drop-down menu, merging `perfectMatch.json` and `unperfectMatch.json`.
+This is the file used for the modified AMQ drop-down.

 ## Script Showcase